 I had heard so much about it and seen it advertised on TV.
 It was about time I found out for myself what all the fuss was about.

 As a travel enthusiast, I’m always looking for new ways to make my trips fun and interesting.
 As a travel blogger, I’m also always on the lookout for new things to share with you.

 What is Airbnb?

-Airbnb describes themselves as “a marketplace for people to list, discover and book unique accommodations around the world.”
-Its currently in 191 countries and growing every day.
+Airbnb describes itself as “a marketplace for people to list, discover and book unique accommodations around the world.”
+It’s currently in 191 countries and growing every day.

-In other words, its another website where you can search for and secure lodging.
-However, the types of lodging available through Airbnb can be as unique as a teepee or treeehouse.
-There are other differentiating factors as well, some of which are mentioned below.
+In other words, it’s another website where you can search for and secure lodging.
+However, the types of lodging available through Airbnb can be as unique as a teepee or treehouse.
+There are other differentiating factors, some of which are mentioned below.

 How long has Airbnb been around?

-“Airbnb co-founders Joe Gebbia and Brian Chesky started out as two cash-strapped roommates in San Francisco in 2007.
-In order to make their rent, the two loaned out rooms in their apartment to visiting designers from the International Design Conference after hotels in the area were booked up.”
+“Airbnb co-founders Joe Gebbia and Brian Chesky started as two cash-strapped roommates in San Francisco in 2007.
+To make their rent, the two loaned out rooms in their apartment to visiting designers from the International Design Conference after hotels in the area were booked up.”